-Eating tomatoes is great because this fruit/vegetable (whatever you may call it) has plenty of health benefits.
-Tomatoes are non starchy, low calorie and play such an important role in American diet today, that it is impossible to believe that till the 1800’s they were considered toxic.Health Benefits
+Eating tomato is great because this fruit/vegetable has plenty of health benefits.
+Tomatoes are non-starchy, low calorie and play an important role in the American diet today, that it is impossible to believe that till the 1800s they were considered toxic.

 Another study published in the Asia Pacific Journal of Clinical Nutrition, found that when tomatoes are cooked with olive oil the body’s absorption of carotenoid phytochemicals including lycopene can increase.

 Tomatoes are a rich source of potassium; a cup of tomato juice has 534mg of potassium and half a cup of tomato sauce has 454mg of potassium.
-Physiologically, potassium plays an important role in transmission of nerve signals, fluid balance in the body and many other important chemical reactions.
+Physiologically, potassium plays an important role in the transmission of nerve signals, fluid balance in the body and many other important chemical reactions.
 Potassium is used to treat high blood pressure, insulin resistance, chronic fatigue syndrome, muscle weakness, and even bloating and intestinal disorders.

 Dr. John Cook Bennett of the Institute of Aberdeen found that the yellow gel surrounding tomato seeds could prevent clotting so as to prevent strokes and heart disease.
-Nutrients like Niacin and folate reduce heart problems to a great extent.
+Nutrients like niacin and folate reduce heart problems to a great extent.

 Other health benefits include -

-Tomatoes work against impotency and help increase the sperm count.
+- Tomatoes work against impotency and help increase the sperm count

-Tomatoes are powerful blood purifiers and clear up urinary tract infections.
+- Tomatoes are powerful blood purifiers and clear up urinary tract infections

-They have anti oxidant properties as they are high sources of vitamin C and vitamin A. The Vitamin A especially wards off macular degeneration and improves eyesight.
+- They have antioxidant properties as they are high sources of vitamin C and vitamin A. The vitamin A especially wards off macular degeneration and improves eyesight

-High in fiber they are freely used by weight watchers.
+- High in fiber, they are freely used by weight watchers

 Some people may be allergic to tomatoes; their body cannot absorb and digest them.